-When in Ireland you must visit at least one castle.
-Some are stately and in exquisite shape.
-You might discover another that is leaning to the left while sheep eat grass on her tumbled walls.
-The country has thousands of castles—at one time there were 30,000—and each of them is unique.
+Some castles are stately and exquisite.
+Another leans to the left while sheep eat grass on her tumbled walls.
+The country has 30,000 castles and each is unique.
 Bunratty Castle is the most complete medieval fortress in Ireland.
 Built in 1425, it was restored in 1954 to its former glory.
 Look inside.
-There are 15th and 16th century furnishings, tapestries, and works of art which complete the mood.
-In Northern Ireland, Belfast Castle sits above the city in weighty silence.
-You can climb to the top for panoramic views.
-Other castles of note are Glenveagh Castle in Donegal, Blarney Castle, Ashford, and Dromoland Castles.
-Every castle experience is a good one.
-Consider spending a few nights in one for the full, royal experience.
+There are 15th and 16th century furnishings, tapestries, and works of art.
+In Northern Ireland, Belfast Castle sits above the city in majestic silence—climb to the top for panoramic views.
+Other castles of note are Glenveagh Castle in Donegal, Blarney Castle, Ashford, and Dromoland.
+Consider spending a few nights in a castle for the full, royal experience.

 When visitors come to St. Patrick’s and make their offerings, their funds help maintain this magnificent, 800-year-old landmark.
 It feels very much like an Irish Westminster Abbey—there are tombs and memorials that honor great Irish figures throughout.
 The north part is dedicated to music, and it was here that Handel’s Messiah was first performed.
 (Try to be present when the pipe organ plays.
 Amazing.)
 The south part is a joyous learning center.